hynek/environ-config/docs/tutorial.md

 ```

 Now you can try loading this configuration either using the function `environ.to_config` (mnemonic: "environment to configuration") or using the class method `AppConfig.from_environ()` that has been automatically attached to the `AppConfig` class.
-Both methods are equivalent and we will use them in this tutorial interchangeably.
+Both methods are equivalent, and we will use them interchangeably in this tutorial.

 To do that, *environ-config* will concatenate a common prefix (`APP` by default, but can be changed) and the attribute names with underscores as separators.
 Then it tries to load those values from the process environment (`os.environ`) -- or a dictionary that you can pass to `environ.to_config`/`AppConfig.from_environ()` instead.
-This is what we will do in this tutorial to make things more transparent.
+We will do that in this tutorial to make things more transparent.

 :::{note}
 The class and the configuration attributes can have *any* valid Python name.